-What I love about this recipe is that it’s like tacos in the form of a casserole, so I serve it with all of the sides you would serve with tacos: cheese, sour cream, salsa, guacamole, chips, and lettuce.
+What I love about this kind of recipe is that it’s like tacos in the form of a casserole, so I serve it with all of the sides you would serve with tacos: cheese, sour cream, salsa, guacamole, chips, and lettuce.
 My addendum to the recipe is that I double the pasta to make it go further and serve a bigger group.
 It doesn’t seem to dilute the flavor.
 It makes for excellent leftovers too!

 Gratin Dauphinoise (Scalloped Potatoes)

 One of my favorite dishes my mom made when I was growing up was scalloped potatoes.
 I crave it often and find that few things taste as warm and as comforting to me.
 I’ve adapted my mom’s method to include some influence from the French, and I think the texture and taste of this dish are really lovely.